marko-knoebl/slides/src/sections/python-beginner/13-object-references-mutations-en.md

 ## Object references and mutations

-What will be the value of `a` at the end of this code?
+What will be the value of `a` after this code has run?

 ```py
 a = [1, 2, 3]